kkooff114/OrderedDictionary/README.md

 # OrderedDictionary
-Ordered dictionary by oc to json string for ios
+Ordered dictionary by oc to json string for ios, just like the sorted feature of `fastjson` for Android